Tremors and horocycle dynamics on the moduli space of translation surfaces: Properties of tremors

-obeys the group action law is a continuous immersion. \end{prop}
+obeys the group action law and is a continuous immersion. \end{prop}

-\begin{remark} Note that (as reflected by the notation) the objects $S_i^{(\varphi)}$ and $\Upsilon_i^{(\varphi)}$ discussed above depend on the choice of a marking map.
-This is needed because a TCH was used to identify $\tremspace_q$ for different surfaces $q$.
-On the other hand Proposition \ref{prop: commutation tremors} makes sense irrespective of a choice of a marking map. \end{remark}
+\begin{remark} Note that (as reflected by the notation) the objects $S_i^{(\varphi)}$ and $\Theta_i^{(\varphi)}$ discussed above depend on the choice of a marking map.
+This is needed because the marking map was used to identify $\tremspace_q$ for different surfaces $q$.
+On the other hand \eqref{eq: commutation 0} makes sense irrespective of a choice of a marking map. \end{remark}

-\begin{remark} In addition to the deformations listed above, in the spirit of \cite[\S 1]{VIET} (see also \cite[\S 2.1]{CMW}), for each horizontally invariant fully supported probability measure on $M_q$, there is a topological conjugacy sending it to Lebesgue measure (on a different surface $M_{q'}$).
-This topological conjugacy also induces a comparison map $M_q \to M_{q'}$ and corresponding maps on foliation cocycles and on the resulting tremors, and it is possible to write down the resulting group-action law which it the maps obeys when combined with those of Propositions \ref{prop: semidirect product action} and \ref{prop: more semi direct}.
-This will not play a role in this paper and is left to the assiduous reader. \end{remark}
+\begin{remark} In addition to the deformations listed above there is another deformation that could be considered.
+In the spirit of \cite[\S 1]{VIET} (see also \cite[\S 2.1]{CMW}), for each horizontally invariant fully supported probability measure $\nu$ on $M_q$, there is a topological conjugacy sending $\nu$ to Lebesgue measure (on a different surface $M_{q'}$).
+This topological conjugacy also induces a comparison map $M_q \to M_{q'}$ and corresponding maps on foliation cocycles and on the resulting tremors, and it is possible to write down the resulting group-action law which the map obeys when combined with those of Propositions \ref{prop: semidirect product action} and \ref{prop: more semi direct}.
+This is left to the assiduous reader. \end{remark}